 How to relieve: If you suspect an infarct, you should present immediately to the emergency room.
 The doctor will conduct the first evaluations to determine the cause of pain.
 Testing may include an ECG and cardiac troponins, which will determine whether immediate treatment is necessary.

-7. Gastric ulcers
+7. Stomach ulcers

-A gastric ulcer can occur as a result of gastritis that was left untreated.
+A stomach ulcer can occur as a result of gastritis that was left untreated.
 It is characterized by the appearance of a wound on the stomach lining, which can worsen after meals (which is when the release of stomach acid is stimulated).
 Ulcer pain is often felt in the upper stomach or middle of the chest.

 How to relieve: You are advised to see a gastroenterologist as soon as possible so that treatment can be started without further complications.
+Some cases may require stomach ulcer surgery to treat the wound and prevent worsening.

 8. Appendicitis